NOW AVAILABLE: Unlock Data-Driven Insights with Benchmarks, Anomaly Detection & Forecasting

 Types of Lighthouse Audits

-Google Lighthouse divides its audits into four primary categories:
+Google Lighthouse divides its audits into five primary categories:

 • Performance: This focuses on core web vitals, such as the speed index (how quickly content is visually displayed), cumulative layout shift (how much elements on the page move around during load), and more.
 If you’ve ever tried to click on a button on a website, only to have it shift out of the way so you ended up clicking on something else–you’ll understand how important this is.